balchua/gonuts/README.md

 ### 2. Building the sources

-Since we are using skaffold to quickly build and deploy the application, we are going to use the `envTemplate` `SNAPSHOT` tag.
+Since we are using skaffold to quickly build and deploy the application, we are going to use the `envTemplate` `PUB_TAG` tag.
 For more information on using skaffold Taggers [here](https://skaffold.dev/docs/how-tos/taggers/).

 **We use kaniko with skaffold to build our container image in-cluster**

+Setup kaniko registry access secret

+`kubectl -n gonuts create secret generic regcred --from-file $HOME/.docker/config.json`

 To enable that, simply execute the command: